zavolanlab/zarp-cli/README.md

 ## Documentation

 We have designed _ZARP-cli_ to be easy to use.
 However, there are still a lot of ways in which execution can be tweaked.
-For the full documentation of features visit:
+For the full documentation visit:
 <https://zavolanlab.github.io/zarp-cli>

+## Versioning

+The project adopts the [Semantic Versioning][semver] specification for versioning.
+Currently the service is still in beta stage, so the API may change and even break without further notice.
+However, we are planning to release a `1.0.0` release as soon as we feel that the software is reasonably stable and "feature complete" for all of the major use cases we wish to cover.

 ## Contributing